nelsonjchen/op-replay-clipper/README.md

    * Alternatively, if the route to be rendered is "Public", you can skip this step.
 Omit the `-j <JWT_TOKEN>` argument from the next step.
 5. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.
    * Add the `--slow-cpu` flag if you are running on a slow CPU.
 This will reduce the speed of the rendering to maintain stability.
-   * Add the `--e2e-long` flag if you want to render for demonstrating "🌮 End-to-end longitudinal (extremely alpha) 🌮" mode.
-This will result in a yellow path that changes color according to openpilot's desired longitudinal control.
+   * Add the `--experimental` flag if you want to render with the "Experimental mode" UI.
+At the moment, this will result in a yellow path that changes color according to openpilot's desired longitudinal control.
 Unfortunately, this current can not be automatically set from replay data.
    1. Fill this template in a text editor, copy it back out once it's filled, and run it.

       ```